-159 What are interests and majority interests in a corporation
+159 What are interests and significant interests in a landholder

-- (1) A person has an interest in a corporation if the person has an entitlement as a shareholder to a distribution of the corporation's property on its winding up. - (2) A person has a majority interest in a corporation if the person has an interest in the corporation of 50% or more.
+- (1) A person has an interest in a landholder if the person has an entitlement as a shareholder or unit holder to a distribution of the landholder's property- - (a) for a corporation-on its winding up; or - (b) for a listed unit trust-on its termination. - (2) A person has a significant interest in a landholder if the person has an interest in the landholder of- - (a) for a private landholder-50% or more; or - (b) for a public landholder-90% or more.

-160 Interest in corporation is percentage of distributable property on winding up
+160 Interest in landholder is percentage of distributable property on winding up of a corporation or termination of a listed unit trust

-A person's interest in a corporation is the person's entitlement expressed as a percentage of the value of all of the corporation's property that would be distributed if the corporation were to be wound up immediately after the person acquires the interest.
+A person's interest in a landholder is the person's entitlement expressed as a percentage of the value of all of the landholder's property that would be distributed if, immediately after the person acquires the interest-